Guide to establishing Missouri residency

 The following documentation will be required to prove presence within the state of Missouri.
 It is possible that we will request other documents when considering your application.

 - Proof that you are living in Missouri when you are not in class.
 This documentation includes a lease with your name on it, payroll records and bank records showing transactions within the state of Missouri.
-The student must be the only person using the bank/credit card account.
-The account may not be shared with parents.
+While your parent's name may be on the account to make deposits, only the student may use the bank card to make purchases.
+These purchases prove the student was physically in Missouri.
 Please mark out your bank account numbers on your documents.
 Summer months must be thoroughly documented from two independent sources.
 A lease alone will not be sufficient documentation of your presence in the state.
 Weekly employment records during the summer are required along with your lease and bank documents.